Health and Safety in Marmaris

 7. Although many first-class hotels may have a high standard of sanitation and perhaps even safe water, the people working there and handling the food may not – consequently, our advice is to play safe and avoid foods such as salads and ice even if they appear to be okay.

 Although the persistence and tenaciousness of Turkish mosquitoes might cause you to suffer, it is unlikely that malaria will.
 Keep in mind that you’re more likely to catch deadly mosquito-borne diseases in your own backyard than abroad.
-Don’t forget to pack a proven insect repellent (especially for those nights camped out on the deck of the gulet or private villas)
+Don’t forget to pack a proven insect repellent (especially for those nights camped out on the deck of the boat, private villas or camping)

 Visitors from UK – Health & Safety